joshgallantt/rsCALC/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-If you've tried to grab insights from RewardStyles commission interface to aid in business decions, you know that their interface is dated and unewildy.
+If you've tried to grab insights from RewardStyles commission interface to aid in business decisions, you know that their interface is dated and unwieldy.
 I created this to allow me to automate the process.

 Features:
 * Automatically logs in to your RewardStyle account and downloads your data from a specified date range